microsoft/vscode-docs/docs/editor/extension-marketplace.md

 * `extensions.showRecommendationsOnlyOnDemand` - Set to true to remove the **RECOMMENDED** section.
 * `extensions.ignoreRecommendations` - Set to true to silence extension recommendation notifications.

-The **Show Recommended Extensions** command is always available if you wish to see recommendations.
+The **Show Recommended Extensions** command is always available if you want to see recommendations.

 ### Can I trust extensions from the Marketplace?